People

 Since 2009, I have dedicated my practice exclusively to drink driving and traffic law.
 As a specialist in this field, I have significant experience representing clients in the District Court and handling appeals in the High Court and Court of Appeal.
 You can view examples of my successful results here.

-Beyond my legal practice, I present seminars on drink driving and traffic law to fellow lawyers.
-I have been invited to speak at Auckland District Law Society* and Legalwise seminars and am instructed by other practitioners to provide written legal opinions or appear in Court on their behalf.
+Beyond my legal practice, I regularly present seminars on drink driving and traffic law, including for the Auckland District Law Society* and Legalwise.
+I’m also instructed by other lawyers to provide written legal opinions or appear in court on their behalf.

-Outside of work, I enjoy spending time with my 12-year-old daughter and our ever-growing collection of pets!
+Outside of work, I enjoy spending time with my 13-year-old daughter and our ever-growing collection of pets!

 *Now known as the the Law Association.

-Chris has over 40 years of experience in criminal and traffic law.
-He grew up close to his cousin, David Lange, former Prime Minister of New Zealand, and followed in his footsteps by earning a Bachelor of Laws from the University of Auckland in 1972.
-Chris began his legal career as a court lawyer from David Lange’s law office, setting the foundation for his distinguished career.
+I have over 40 years of experience in criminal and traffic law.
+I grew up close to my cousin, David Lange, former Prime Minister of New Zealand, and followed in his footsteps by earning a Bachelor of Laws from the University of Auckland in 1972.
+I began my legal career as a court lawyer from David’s law office, setting the foundation for a career that has taken me through all levels of New Zealand’s court system.

-Throughout his years of practice, Chris has built a strong reputation in the District and High Courts of New Zealand, as well as in the Court of Appeal.
-For many years, he worked closely with Sir Peter Williams QC on a range of high-profile cases.
-One particularly notable case involved defending a police officer wrongly accused of rape and perverting the course of justice.
-The corrupt senior officer who had brought the charges declined to testify, unwilling to face cross-examination by the great Peter Williams QC.
-The defendant police officer was acquitted of all charges, while the senior officer responsible for the prosecution was later imprisoned.
+For many years, I worked closely with Sir Peter Williams QC on a number of high-profile cases.
+One particularly memorable case involved defending a police officer wrongly accused of rape and perverting the course of justice.
+The corrupt senior officer who had brought the charges refused to testify, unwilling to face cross-examination by the great Peter Williams QC.
+The officer Peter and I represented was acquitted of all charges, while the senior officer who who initiated the false prosecution was later imprisoned.

-Beyond his criminal law practice, Chris is widely recognised as an authority in drink driving and traffic law.
-He was a long-standing presenter at Law Society and LexisNexis seminars and has played a role in shaping key legal developments.
-One of his most significant cases, Attorney-General v Ōtāhuhu District Court and Brown {2001} 3 NZLR 740, was argued in the Court of Appeal alongside Grant Illingworth KC.
-The case led to important changes in drink driving law, ensuring all evidential breath-testing devices required certificates of compliance and giving motorists the right to request a blood test regardless of their breath test result - removing previous restrictions.
+Alongside my criminal law practice, I’ve become widely recognised as an authority in drink driving and traffic law.
+I was a long-standing presenter at New Zealand Law Society and LexisNexis seminars, and I’ve contributed to shaping key legal developments.
+One of my most significant cases was Attorney-General v Ōtāhuhu District Court and Brown {2001} 3 NZLR 740, which I argued in the Court of Appeal alongside Grant Illingworth KC.
+The outcome led to important changes in drink driving law, including a requirement for all evidential breath testing devices to have certificates of compliance.
+It also confirmed a motorist’s right to request a blood test, regardless of the result of their evidential breath test.

-Chris now works part-time as a consultant for Zoe.
-In his spare time, he enjoys travelling, fishing, and spending time with his granddaughter.
+I now work part-time as a consultant for Zoe.
+In my spare time, I enjoy travelling, fishing and spending time with my granddaughter.